avabellaw/shark-quiz/readme.md

 ### Known Bugs

 * I had to add an if statement to stop nextButtonTooltip.show(); from being run in Jest.
 I did this because the function is unavailable in the test environment and I'm unable to figure out why.
+* GIF is an inefficient format for for animation - a performance issue.
+    * This can be resolved by using a webm or mp4 format, however, it would take some redesigning and I like how it turned out.
+It struggles more on larger devices than on smaller devices.

 ### Deployment